 He is a former board member of the Marine Management Organisation.
 As such, he also takes a close interest in the marine environment and fisheries.

 He is a trustee of the Green Purposes Company.
 This holds the ‘green share’ in the Green Investment Bank.
 He is a director of the think tank Policy Connect, and Wessex Investors Ltd. He represented Cornwall and Scilly as its MEP during the 1990s.
 He lives in mid-Cornwall.

 Cllr Martyn Alvey

-Martyn is the Cornwall Council Portfolio Holder for Environment & Public Protection.
+Martyn is the Cornwall Council Portfolio Holder for Environment & Climate Change.
 He was born and brought up in Falmouth and had a successful career in the Administration Branch of the Royal Air Force, retiring as a Squadron Leader in 2004.

 He has been a Parish Councillor since 2004 and was first elected to Cornwall Council in 2017.
-During the last Administration Martyn shadowed the Environment and Public Protection Portfolio.
+During the last Administration Martyn shadowed the Environment and Climate Change Portfolio.
 Working cross-party with a Labour colleague Martyn seconded the Motion which led to Cornwall Council declaring a Climate Emergency.

 He is a Trustee and former Chair of the Cornwall Community Flood Forum, an Environment Agency appointed member of the South West Regional Flood and Coastal Committee and a member of the Cornwall Area of Outstanding Natural Beauty Partnership.